Robeco QI Global Developed Sustainable Enhanced Index Equities Z EUR

 Han van der Boon

-Wilma de Groot is Head of the Core Quant Equities capability and Head of the Quant Equity Portfolio Management team.
+Wilma de Groot is Head of the Core Quant Equities capability and Deputy Head of Quant Equity.
 She is responsible for Enhanced Indexing, Active Quant and Sustainable Beta strategies and specializes in asset pricing anomalies, portfolio construction and sustainability integration.
 She has published in various academic publications including the Journal of Impact and ESG Investing, Journal of Banking and Finance, Journal of International Money and Finance, Journal of Empirical Finance and the Financial Analysts Journal.
 She is a guest lecturer at several universities.
 Wilma joined Robeco as a Quant Researcher in 2001.
 Wilma has a PhD in Finance from Erasmus University Rotterdam and holds a Master’s in Econometrics from Tilburg University.
 She is a CFA® charterholder.
 Tim Dröge is Portfolio Manager Quantitative Equities.
 He focuses on managing Core Quant strategies, both Enhanced Indexing and Active Quant portfolios.
 Tim specializes in quantitative stock selection, portfolio construction and Emerging Markets.
 Previously, he held positions as Portfolio Manager Balanced Investments and Account Manager institutional clients.
 Tim has been working as a Portfolio Manager since 2001.
 He started his career at Robeco in 1999.
 He holds a Master's in Business Economics from Erasmus University Rotterdam.
 Machiel Zwanenburg is Portfolio Manager Quantitative Equities.
 He focuses on managing Core Quant strategies, both Enhanced Indexing and Active Quant portfolios and specializes in quantitative stock selection and portfolio construction.
 One of his areas of expertise is sustainability integration within quantitative equities.
 Previously, he held positions as Risk Manager at RobecoSAM and Head of Client Portfolio Risk at Robeco.
 He joined Robeco in 1999 as a member of the Quant Research team.
 He holds a Master's in Econometrics from Erasmus University Rotterdam and a Master's in Economics from the London School of Economics.
 Jan de Koning is Portfolio Manager Quantitative Equities.
 He focuses on managing Core Quant strategies, both Enhanced Indexing and Active Quant strategies and specializes in quantitative stock selection, portfolio construction and sustainability integration.
 He is also the author of a book on quantitative investing and has published in The Journal of Impact and ESG Investing.
 Before joining Robeco in 2015, he worked as a fiduciary manager at NN Investment Partners.
 He started his investment career in 2005 with Centuria Capital and was a Portfolio Manager at Somerset Capital Partners.
 Jan holds a Master's in Organizational Studies from Tilburg University, is a CFA®, CAIA®, CIPM® and CMT charterholder.
 He is also a PhD Researcher at the University of Amsterdam focusing on index capitalism in the age of sustainable investing.
 Han van der Boon is Portfolio Manager Quantitative Equities.
 He focuses on managing Core Quant strategies, both Enhanced Indexing and Active Quant portfolios and specializes in quantitative stock selection and portfolio construction.
 He was a Technical Portfolio Manager and Operational Portfolio Manager with a focus on equities in the period 2009-2018.
 He joined Robeco in 1997 as a Business Controller.
 He holds a Master's in Business Administration from Erasmus University Rotterdam.
 Vania Sulman is Portfolio Manager Quantitative Equities and focuses on managing the Core Quant strategies.
 She specializes in the stock selection and sustainability integration in customized portfolios.
 She rejoined Robeco in 2022.
 Previously, she worked as a data scientist for three years and prior to that as a Quant Researcher at Robeco with a focus on quantitative stock selection.
 She joined the industry and Robeco in 2016.
 She holds a Master's (cum laude) in Quantitative Finance from Erasmus University Rotterdam.

 - Per period